waynewu6250/ML_DL_Projects/README.md

 ### 6. Deep Convolutional Generative Adversarial Networks for Naruto character generation
 This is the deep learning project completely done by Ting-Wei Wu.
 Basically, it simulated the style drawing from Naruto figures to construct new naruto characters by artificial intelligence. <br>

+---

+### 7. Recurrent Neural Network for Taiwanese song's lyrics generation
+This is the deep learning project completely done by Ting-Wei Wu.
+Basically, it will generate some intriguing lyrics based on the major taiwanese songs' style.
+The networks are based on simple RNN model with major three singers. <br>